Assistance (play): Scene Four

-In the final scene Nick and Justin are in the office, and it is obvious that Nick has finally been promoted.
-While they are typing away on their computers, they get a call from Jenny, who is in Tokyo with Daniel.
+Nick and Justin are in the office; Nick has been promoted.
+While typing on their computers, they get a call from Jenny, who is in Tokyo with Daniel.
 And like Justin, he left her on the side of the road.
 While they are talking, Nora surprises them by showing up in the office.
 They put Jenny on speakerphone and they catch up.
 While Justin continues with the call, Nora and Nick start talking.
-Nora has realized that she can't do anything because all her life she has been trying to get close to Daniel and it was all she knew.
-She starts talking about how she wants to see if she can get her job back and begins saying things like, “I can’t sleep at night knowing he’s angry at me” and “ I just want to talk to him.
-I should’ve just... paused, you know.
+Nora has realized that she cannot do anything because all her life she has been trying to get close to Daniel and it was all she knew.
+She wants to see if she can get her job back and begins saying things like, “I can't sleep at night knowing he’s angry at me” and “ I just want to talk to him.
+I should've just... paused, you know.
 Instead of blowing up.”
-Nick puts a quick end to her thoughts.
-She says her goodbyes and leaves as Nick takes a call from Daniel, but he puts him on hold and runs after Nora to kiss her and to say, “Don’t ever come back here.”
+She says her goodbyes and leaves as Nick takes a call from Daniel, but puts him on hold and runs after Nora to kiss her and to say, “Don't ever come back here.”

-Epilogue - Jenny
+Epilogue – Jenny

-At the end of the play, drunk and dismantled Jenny tap dances wildly around the office and destroys the workspace.
-Her extraordinarily elegant tap dance is a work of art mixed with hate because she despises what the office stands for.
-She briefly comments during her dance how absurd Daniel is and how she is able to destroy his powerful reputation.
+Drunk and dismantled Jenny tap dances wildly around the office and destroys the workspace.
+Her elegant tap dance is a work of art mixed with hate because she despises what the office stands for.
+She comments during her dance how absurd Daniel is and how she can destroy his powerful reputation.
 She concludes by calling herself the “best assistant ever.”

-Production History
+Production history

-Original Production
+Original production

 Assistance premiered at the IAMA Theatre Company in Los Angeles in 2008.
-Assistance ran from April 18- May 24 with performances on Friday and Saturday nights.
+Assistance ran from April 18-May 24 with performances on Friday and Saturday nights.
 The production received reviews from both the Los Angeles Times and the LA Weekly.
 The LA Weekly praised Headland's “scathingly taut dialogue.”
 Annie McVey directed the production, which starred Adam Shapiro (Nick) and Katie Lowes (Nora).